 5. Formal procedure

-5.1 If you believe in good faith that the matter of concern is of a more serious nature, and/or that it cannot be or has not been resolved satisfactorily through the informal procedure, you can raise it formally (verbally or in writing) and in confidence with your line manager, a senior manager, and/or the Head of Operations (or equivalent).
+5.1 If you believe that the matter of concern is of a more serious nature, and/or that it cannot be or has not been resolved satisfactorily through the informal procedure, you can raise it formally (verbally or in writing) and in confidence with your line manager, a senior manager, and/or the Head of Operations (or equivalent).
 If your concern involves, or may involve, an individual employee it will be dealt with by a senior manager who is at least one pay band higher than the individual complained about.